mendersoftware/mender-docs/09.Add-ons/50.Monitoring/docs.md

 of sending all the data about all the nodes to the server all the time, this leads to massive bandwidth savings and allows instant local processing.

-## Alerting
+## Alerts

-Each time a service is not running, or a log file contains a given pattern, all users that have access to the given device on the Mender server receive an email notification.
+Each time a service is not running, or a log file contains a given pattern, or a signal is received on a given D-Bus bus, all users that have access to the given device on the Mender server receive an email notification.
 You can mute the email notifications in the Mender Server settings.

 There is one exception to the above rule: if a service is going up and down often enough (see above FLAPPING_INTERVAL and FLAPPING_COUNT_THRESHOLD)